strawstack/CloudFunctions/README.md

 This repository is automatically built when new code is pushed, and is hosted on Google App Engine.

+# Setup

+This is a Node JS + Express Server that is hosted on Google App Engine.
+The Express server has access to Firebase:Firestore.
+This code is automatically deployed to App Engine using Cloud Build when new code is pushed to this repo.

 # Links

 Google App Engine Production Site: https://rchapp.uc.r.appspot.com/